Extracting discontinuity using the probe and enclosure methods: The Probe Method

 This subsection gives a remark on the relationship between the basis of the probe and monotonicity method.
 The monotonicity method goes back to \cite{RTVV}, \cite{TR} and its mathematical justification has been done in \cite{HU} by using a notion of the localized potential \cite{G}.

 In this section we show that the needle sequence in the probe method generates the localized potential.
-This means that the base of the probe method is deeper than that of the monotonicity method and the latter method has the common base with the probe method.
+In this sense, the base of the probe method is deeper than that of the monotonicity method.

 Let $\Omega$ be a bounded domain of $\Bbb R^m$, $m=2,3$.
 Let $y\in\Omega$ be an arbitrary point in $\Omega$ and $\sigma$ be a needle in $\Omega$ with tip $y$.
 Let $\xi=\{v_n\}$ be a needle sequence for the needle $\sigma\in N_y$.